-- be aged 16 or over at the time of your claim - have been living in England, Scotland or Wales for two of the last three years (and your immigration status doesn't prevent you claiming)
+- be aged 16 or over at the time of your claim - have been living in England, Scotland or Wales for two of the last three years (and your immigration status doesn't prevent you claiming) - be 'habitually resident' in the UK (unless you're exempt).
+If you're unsure, you can contact our helpline on

-- be 'habitually resident' in the UK (unless you're exempt).
-If you're unsure, you can contact our helpline on 0808 800 0303 or hello@ parkinsons.org.uk for advice - not be in full-time education (which means you're not on an educational course of 21 hours or more supervised study a week) - not earn more than £132 a week (after tax), if you're in paid employment
+0808 800 0303 or hello@ parkinsons.org.uk for advice

+- not be in full-time education (which means you're not on an educational course of 21 hours or more supervised study a week) - not earn more than £139 a week (after tax), if you're in paid employment

 The rules are different in Northern Ireland.
-Visit www. nidirect.gov.uk/carersallowance to find out more.
+Visit www. nidirect.gov.uk/carers-allowance to find out more.

-In Scotland, young carers can claim the new yearly Young Carer's Grant of £326.65.
-This is for carers who are aged 16-18, still in school, provide care for 16 hours a week or more, and do not receive Carer's Allowance.
+In Scotland, young carers can claim the new yearly Young Carer's Grant of £359.65.
+This is for carers who are aged 16-18, provide care for 16 hours a week or more, and don't receive Carer's Allowance.
+You can receive it if you're still in education, in work or unemployed.